 The intent of the Regional Municipal Planning process is to prepare all levels of government for immediate and wise use of future recovery or mitigation funding that could become available under CDBG programs.
-In some cases, Regional Planning activities may commence prior to the Individual Planning effort the completion of the Individual Municipal Planning effort if they fit within the context of the ongoing planning activities. if deemed appropriate by Regional Planning Activities should not begin prior to PRDOH approval and the execution of a new SRA.
+In some cases, Regional Planning activities may commence prior to the completion of the Individual Municipal Planning effort if they fit within the context of the ongoing planning activities.
+Regional Planning Activities should not begin prior to PRDOH approval and the execution of a new SRA.